OXID-eSales/oxideshop-user-documentation/setup/attributes/attributes.rst

    To do so, specify the value in the administration area under :menuselection:`Master Settings --> Core Settings --> Settings --> Products`, choose the :guilabel:`Number of similar Products which are shown with a Product`.

 #.
-Under :menuselection:`Master Settings --> Core Settings --> Settings --> Products`, on the :guilabel:`Perform.` tab, make sure that the :guilabel:`Load similar Products` checkbox is activated.
+Under :menuselection:`Master Settings --> Core Settings`, on the :guilabel:`Perform.` tab, make sure that the :guilabel:`Load similar Products` checkbox is activated.
 #.
 Under :menuselection:`Administer Products --> Attributes`, do the following:

    a.
 Create user-defined attributes to map as many characteristic features of your products as possible.